zendesk/ruby-kafka/README.md

 ```

 One important thing to note is that the client commits the offset of the batch's messages only after the _entire_ batch has been processed.

+### Thread Safety

+You typically don't want to share a Kafka client between threads, since the network communication is not synchronized.
+Furthermore, you should avoid using threads in a consumer unless you're very careful about waiting for all work to complete before returning from the `#each_message` or `#each_batch` block.
+This is because _checkpointing_ assumes that returning from the block means that the messages that have been yielded have been successfully processed.

+You should also avoid sharing a synchronous producer between threads, as the internal buffers are not thread safe.
+However, the _asynchronous_ producer should be safe to use in a multi-threaded environment.

 ### Logging